Youngprilo/Youngprilo/README.md

 # 👋 Hi, I’m Micah Okemeje (@Youngprilo)

 ## 👀 About Me
-I’m a passionate Computer Science student at the University of Westminster(final year) with a strong interest in **software development, cloud computing, and cybersecurity**.
+I’m a passionate Computer Science student at the University of Westminster(final year) with a strong interest in **devops and cloud computing**.
 I love solving complex problems and building innovative tech solutions.

 ## 🌱 Currently Learning
 - **Cloud Computing** (AWS)
-- **Full-Stack Development** (React, Node.js, SQL)
+- **Devops
 - **Machine Learning & AI**

 ## 💻 Projects & Collaboration